-- Must receive a health screening each year (every 365 days) by a duly licensed physician, nurse practitioner or physician assistant. - ▼ Must not accept prizes, merchandise, money or any item that can be exchanged for money as a result of athletic participation. - ▼ May not, as an individual or as a team, practice during the school day. - May only attend summer camps to which the athlete or his/her parents pay the fees.
+- Parents of student-athletes are required to pay a participation fee per sport.
+Paperwork can be submitted for student-athletes who meet the criteria for a fee waiver. - Student-athletes must receive a health screening each year (365 days) by a licensed physician, nurse practitioner or physician assistant. - Student-athletes must not accept prizes, merchandise, money or any item that can be exchanged for money as a result of athletic participation. - Student-athletes may not, as an individual or as a team, practice during the school day. - Student-athletes may only attend summer camps to which the athlete or his/her parents pay the fees.